On the parameterized complexity of computing tree-partitions: Approximation algorithm for tree-partition-width

 \begin{claim} Consider $(T,(X_i)_{i \in V(T)})$ a tree decomposition of width $w$ of $G$, $b \geq w+1$, and let $Y_i$ be the set of connected components of $G^b$ that intersect with $X_i$.
 Then $(T,(Y_i)_{i \in V(T)})$ is a tree decomposition of the $b$-reduction $H$ of $G$. \end{claim}

 \begin{proof} Every component of $G^b$ appears in at least one $Y_i$, because it contains a vertex which must appear in at least one $X_i$.
 Furthermore, for each edge $UV$ of $H$, there must be vertices $u \in U, v \in V$ such that $uv$ is an edge of $G$.
-Hence, there is a bag $X_i$ containing $u$ and $v$ so $Y_i$ contains $A$ and $B$.
+Hence, there is a bag $X_i$ containing $u$ and $v$ so $Y_i$ contains $U$ and $V$.
 Finally, suppose that there is a bag $Y_i$ not containing a component $C$ of $G^b$, and several components of $T-i$ have bags containing $C$.
-There must be an edge of $G^b$ connecting vertices $u$ and $v$ of $C$ such that $u$ is in bags of $X$ and $v$ is in $X'$, where $X$ and $X'$ are in different components of $T-i$.
-By definition of $G^b$ there are at least $b$ vertex disjoint $u,v$-paths in G, so the minimal size of a separator of $u$ and $v$ is at least $b\geq w+1$.
+There must be an edge of $G^b$ connecting vertices $u$ and $v$ of $C$ such that $u$ is in bags of $X$ and $v$ is in bags of $X'$, where $X$ and $X'$ are in different components of $T-i$.
+By definition of $G^b$, the minimal size of a separator of $u$ and $v$ in $G$ is at least $b\geq w+1$.
 However, since the tree decomposition $(T,(X_i))$ has width $w$ and the bags containing $u$ are disjoint from the bags containing $v$ (in particular $X_i$ separates them), there is a separator of $u$ and $v$ of size at most $w$, a contradiction.
 This concludes the proof that $(T,(Y_i))$ is a tree decomposition of $H$. \end{proof}

 \begin{claim} If $H$ is the $b$-reduction of $G$, $\tpw(G) \leq k$, and $B$ is one of its 2-connected components, then the maximum degree in $B$ is $O(bk^2)$. \end{claim}